-The difference between UI and UX
+The difference between chatbot UI and chatbot UX design

 User interface and user experience are connected notions but have different meanings.
 While the chatbot UI design refers to the outlook of the bot software, the UX deals with the user’s overall experience with the tool.

 In a nutshell, UI focuses on the elements that you can see such as font type, color palette, menu bars, and more.
 UX focuses on the users themselves and their journey through the product or service.